-Based on recommendations of the Advanced Studies Progression Committee, the student may be dismissed from an Advanced Studies Program when a student
+Based on recommendations of the Post-Professional Progression Committee, the student may be dismissed from a Post-Professional Program when a student

-- fails to maintain active status; - does not return to active status after an approved leave of absence period; - receives a grade of F in any course; - receives a grade below a C when retaking any course; - while on probation, a student does not improve academic performance to program-level GPA within the prescribed calendar year; - does not complete at least nine credit hours within 1 year after being placed on inactive status;

-- has more than one W in any course or three withdrawals total during the program; - fails to comply with the University Academic Integrity Policy; or - fails to complete the program requirements within the prescribed timeframe.
-Failure to complete the program within the prescribed enrollment period may result in dismissal by the Progression Committee.
-An extension of the program enrollment timeline for extenuating circumstances may be requested in writing to the Program Director who will present the request to the Advanced Studies Progression Committee for review.
+- fails to maintain active status; - does not return to active status after an approved leave of absence period; - receives a grade of F in any course; - receives a grade below a C when retaking any course; - while on probation, a student does not improve academic performance to program-level GPA within the prescribed calendar year; - does not complete the minimum program credit hours within 1 year after being placed on inactive status; - has more than one "W" in any course or three withdrawals total during the program; - fails to comply with the University Academic Integrity Policy; or - fails to complete the program requirements within the prescribed timeframe.
+Failure to complete the program within the prescribed enrollment period may result in dismissal by the Post-Professional Progression Committee.
+An extension of the program enrollment timeline for extenuating circumstances may be requested in writing to the Program Director who will present the request to the Post-Professional Progression Committee for review.
 If the Progression Committee approves the extension, the student will pay the prescribed trimester extension fee by the due date upon being billed by the accounting department.
 If the extension fee is delinquent by 2 weeks, the student may be dismissed.

-Upon dismissal, the student will receive a letter (sent certified mail) from the University's Registrar.
+Upon dismissal, the student will receive a letter from the University's Registrar via USA email.